Statistics for an email communication

 • Total Opens.
 The number of emails that have been opened by recipients.
 It counts multiple opens by the same recipient.

 • Delivered Emails.
 The number of successful deliveries of an email to a recipient's mail server.
+However, if an email later receives a bounce status, it will not be counted in the total delivery metrics.
+This typically occurs when the recipient sends an out-of-office automatic reply.

 • Sent Emails.
 The number of emails that have been successfully accepted by our email provider and delivery has been attempted.